YellowPapayas/wit-bindgen/VISITOR_DESIGN.md

 This visitor trait system provides:

+✅ **Cross-language support** - Works with all wit-bindgen backends (Rust, C, C++, C#, etc.)
-✅ **Flexibility** - Support for attributes, derives, code injection, and framework integration ✅ **Type Safety** - Rich context objects prevent errors ✅ **Ergonomics** - Default implementations, only override what you need ✅ **Composability** - Multiple visitors can be combined ✅ **Performance** - Zero overhead when not used
-✅ **Backward Compatibility** - Existing code unchanged
+✅ **Language-idiomatic** - Each backend provides natural contribution APIs for that language ✅ **Flexibility** - Support for attributes, derives, code injection, and framework integration ✅ **Type Safety** - Associated types ensure contributions match the target language ✅ **Ergonomics** - Default implementations, only override what you need ✅ **Composability** - Multiple visitors can be combined ✅ **Performance** - Zero overhead when not used (feature-gated per-backend and Option-based) ✅ **Opt-in** - Feature flags ensure users explicitly choose to enable visitor functionality ✅ **Backward Compatibility** - Existing code unchanged, no breaking changes ✅ **Shared infrastructure** - Core pattern in wit-bindgen-core, implemented once per backend

+The design uses a **two-layer architecture**:
+- **Core layer** (`wit-bindgen-core`): Generic `Visitor` trait with associated types
+- **Language layer** (per-backend): Language-specific contribution types and implementations

-The design integrates naturally with wit-bindgen's existing architecture by leveraging the `Opts` configuration system and hooking into strategic points during code generation.
+This integrates naturally with wit-bindgen's existing architecture by:
+- Leveraging configuration systems (like Rust's `Opts`) per-backend
+- Hooking into strategic points during code generation
+- Using associated types for type-safe, language-specific contributions
+- Feature-gating per-backend to ensure zero overhead when disabled

+The result is a **first-class wit-bindgen feature** that all backends can leverage to provide customization without modifying core code.